-- the novation of the Enhanzed Re reinsurance of a closed block of life annuity policies (associated assets were \$949 million as of the date of the novation); - the impact of net paid losses; - · the repurchase of our non-voting convertible ordinary shares and voting ordinary shares; - the acquisition of our remaining equity interest in SSHL following the redemption of our RNCI; and - the settlement of our participation in Atrium's Syndicate 609 relating to the 2020 and prior underwriting years.
+- the novation of the Enhanzed Re reinsurance of a closed block of life annuity policies (associated assets were \$949 million as of the date of the novation); - · the impact of net paid losses; - the repurchase of our non-voting convertible ordinary shares and voting ordinary shares; - the acquisition of our remaining equity interest in SSHL following the redemption of our RNCI; and - the settlement of our participation in Atrium's Syndicate 609 relating to the 2020 and prior underwriting years.

-- · consideration received for the QBE LPT, RACQ LPT and AIG insurance contract transactions; and - · net unrealized gains on our fixed maturities and other investments, including equities. - Non-GAAP measure; refer to "Non-GAAP Financial Measures" section for reconciliation to the applicable GAAP financial measures.
+- consideration received for the QBE LPT, RACQ LPT and AIG insurance contract transactions; and - net unrealized gains on our fixed maturities and other investments, including equities.